bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 43°
-- moderate rainmist
+- mistmoderate rain
 - 96% humidity
-- 14 mph wind
+- 17 mph wind
 - 1.04 inches of precipitation in the past 24 hours

 ## Temperature History